§ Verifiable Public Registry v2 Specification

 DID Directory:

-A repository of DIDs in an VPR.
+A repository of DIDs in a VPR.

 entity: